Bim Kendall House

 Public Opinion on Natural Resource Conservation in Wyoming is now available from the Ruckelshaus Institute.
 This latest publication of the Wyoming Open Spaces Initiative provides results from a recent statewide poll of 500 likely voters on topics related to conservation and natural resources in Wyoming.
 The poll was commissioned through a partnership of the Ruckelshaus Institute of Environment and Natural Resources, the Wyoming Stock Growers Association, the Wyoming Stock Growers Land Trust, and The Nature Conservancy in Wyoming.

 Western Confluence magazine

-The second issue of Western Confluence magazine, a new publication from the Ruckelshaus Institute, is now available.
-In two issues a year, Western Confluence will cover innovative and collaborative problem solving for natural resource challenges in the West with an emphasis on new research and creative solutions.
+The third issue of Western Confluence magazine, a biannual publication from the Ruckelshaus Institute, is now available.
+This issue explores water supply and allocation in the western U.S. Western Confluence covers innovative and collaborative problem solving for natural resource challenges in the West with an emphasis on new research and creative solutions.